 They make one of the world’s healthier, tastier instant noodles, free of Es, MSGs, saturated fats and added sugars.
 Their noodles vary between 202 & 237 calories and are full of tasty freeze-dried, nutritious meat and veg, rather than the normal dehydrated flavouring powder that is found in most instant noodles.

 Mr Lee is Damien Lee who, when diagnosed with cancer, wanted to rid his body of all harmful substances and created the healthiest version of his favourite noodles possible.
 You can learn more about his story here.

-We were sent 6 varieties to try and read on to find out how you can win your own box of 6 noodle pots and some cheerful chopsticks to go with them (2 winners).
+We were sent 6 varieties to try and some cheerful chopsticks to go with them.

 Peel off the lid, boil the kettle, add your water (the quantity depends on whether you like your noodles soupy or firm), wait for 3 minutes then stir and eat.

 My favourite was the Coconut Chicken Laksa – fragrant chicken curry rice noodles with coconut, cauliflower, green beans and turmeric, whilst the hubby loved Hong Kong Street Beef -beef rice noodles with broccoli, orange blossom honey, ginger & Chinese 5 spice.